Lewis Wyman Griffin, Jr.

 a native Alabamian, born and raised in Leeds, AL, near Birmingham, but have

 lived in Florida, Louisiana, Texas, and both southern and northern California

 before moving to Phoenix, AZ in July 1995.
 From 1984 - 2000 I worked for

 Santa Clara University as database administrator and consultant.
 My wife Cathy

 and I married in April 1992.
-Cathy is a librarian at the Arizona State Library.
+Cathy was a librarian at the Arizona State Library.